celery/celery/docs/userguide/calling.rst

 callbacks will be called with the return value of the parent task as a partial argument.

+In case of a chord, error handling may have multiple handling strategies.
+See :ref:`chord error handling <chord-errors>` for more information.

 .. _calling-on-message:

 On message